boydx/geosalad/PITCHME.md

 ```

 #HSLIDE
-### We'll do overaly analysis
+### We'll do analysis
-Using SQL on spatial databases (SpatiaLite and PostGIS)
+Using SQL in spatial databases

 #HSLIDE